Free Virtual Assistants for Beginners: We Tested the 6 Best - And Actually Free

 - No deep integrations or project management tools

-- If you want a chatbot that does stuff like creating todo list, searching notes, this isn’t it
+- If you want a chatbot that does stuff like creating todo list, searching notes, manage your task.
+This isn’t it

 Pricing